Non-Proliferation Treaty

 Background

-The NPT, opened for signature in 1968 and in force since 1970, rests on three pillars: non-nuclear states pledge not to acquire weapons; the five recognised nuclear powers commit to eventual Nuclear disarmament; and all parties gain access to peaceful nuclear technology.
+The NPT, opened for signature in 1968 and in force since 1970, rests on three pillars: non-nuclear states pledge not to acquire weapons; the five recognised nuclear powers commit to eventual disarmament; and all parties gain access to peaceful nuclear technology.
 With 191 states parties, it is the most widely subscribed arms control treaty in history.
-The IAEA administers safeguards, verifying civilian programmes.
+The IAEA administers safeguards under the treaty.

-Iran filed a bill in its Parliament in 2026 to withdraw from the NPT, introduced as priority legislation by Tehran MP Malek Shariati.
-If passed, Iran would become the second state to leave after North Korea, all JCPOA (Joint Comprehensive Plan of Action) restrictions would lapse, and Tehran proposed a replacement pact with SCO and BRICS members.
+Iran filed priority legislation in 2026 to withdraw from the NPT, introduced by Tehran MP Malek Shariati.
+If passed, Iran would become the second state to leave after North Korea (2003), all JCPOA restrictions would lapse, and Tehran proposed a replacement pact with SCO and BRICS members.
 Security commission spokesman Ebrahim Rezaei declared the NPT "has had no benefit for us."
+Withdrawal requires only 90 days' notice and a declaration of supreme national interest.
+In parallel, the Majlis voted 221-0 to suspend all IAEA cooperation on 11 April 2026, making the nuclear programme completely dark even before any formal NPT withdrawal.